 If you have already succeeded in progressing through the initial Checklist stage and are awaiting a Full Assessment date, or have a date scheduled for a Full Assessment, we can offer to assist you with our Supported Assessment Service.

-By using this service, we will arrange for one of our experienced nurses to accompany you and your relative, as their advocate, at the Full Assessment meeting.
-You will provide our nurse with all the relevant documentation ahead of the meeting and our nurse will arrange to meet you ahead of the meeting to explain the process.
+By using this service, we will arrange for one of our experienced nurses to accompany you and your relative, as their advocate, at the Full Multi-Disciplinary Team meeting.
+You will provide our nurse with all the relevant documentation ahead of the meeting, and our nurse will arrange to meet you in advance to explain the process.

-Our experienced nurses will ask the NHS Assessor to go through each of the Care Domains and explain the “score” they intend to allocate to each Care Domain.
-If our nurse disagrees with the NHS Assessor about the “score” being allocated, they will put across their alternate view based on their clinical assessment of your relative’s condition and their view of what the “score” should be.
-In other words they will fight your corner.
+Our experienced nurses will ask the NHS Assessor to go through each of the 12 Care Domains and explain the “score” they intend to allocate to each Care Domain.
+If our nurse disagrees with the NHS Assessor about the “score” being allocated, they will put across their alternate view based on their clinical assessment of your relative’s condition, and their view of what the “score” should be.
+In other words they will fight your corner, and ensure that the Assessment process is carried out fairly and robustly.

-Clearly our nurses will not have had the benefit of previously assessing your relative’s condition and care needs, so there can be no guarantees of success, but you will benefit from their support and experience of what can often be challenging and adversarial meetings.
+We are often instructed at very short notice to provide support at a forthcoming Multi-Disciplinary Team assessment.
+However, unless we have had the prior opportunity to carry out our Clinical Review Service, our nurses will not have had the benefit of assessing your relative’s condition and care needs in advance of the assessment – so there can be no guarantees of success; but you will still benefit from their support and experience, at what can often be challenging and adversarial meetings.

 We offer our Supported Assessment Service on a fixed fee basis.

-Our Reclaims Service helps families to recover care costs which have been paid incorrectly because an individual in care was wrongly assessed for their eligibility for NHS Continuing Healthcare Funding, or not assessed at all.
+Our Reclaims Service helps families to reclaim care home fees and nursing home fees which have been paid incorrectly – perhaps because an individual in care was wrongly assessed as to their eligibility for NHS Continuing Healthcare Funding – or worse still, never assessed at all!

 In many cases, we act for the families of relatives who have passed away in care and often they have used their life savings, or had to sell their homes to pay for care unnecessarily and unfairly.
 Or a claim can stem out of an Advisory Assessment.